nestjs/docs.nestjs.com/content/deployment.md

 This command typically runs the `nest build` command and other the hood, which is basically a wrapper around the TypeScript compiler with some additional features (assets copying, etc.).
 In case you have a custom build script, you can run it directly.
 Also, for NestJS CLI mono-repos, make sure to pass the name of the project to build as an argument (`npm run build my-app`).

 Upon successful compilation, you should see a `dist` directory in your project root containing the compiled files, with the entry point being `main.js`.
-If you have any `.ts` files located in the root directory of your project (and your `tsconfig.json` configured to compile them), they will be copied to the `dist` directory as well, modyfing the directory structure a bit (instead of `dist/main.js`, you will have `dist/src/main.js` so keep that in mind when configuring your server).
+If you have any `.ts` files located in the root directory of your project (and your `tsconfig.json` configured to compile them), they will be copied to the `dist` directory as well, modifying the directory structure a bit (instead of `dist/main.js`, you will have `dist/src/main.js` so keep that in mind when configuring your server).

 #### Production environment